ndsev/zserio/doc/ZserioLanguageOverview.md

 given length.
 Thus, `bit:16` and `uint16` are equivalent.
 The value range of `bit:n` is 0..2<sup>n</sup>-1.

-Unsigned bitfield types of variable length (dynamic unsigned bitfield types) can be specified as `bit<expr>`, where `expr` is an expression of integer type to be evaluated at run-time and should not exceed 64 bits.
+Unsigned bitfield types of variable length (dynamic unsigned bitfield types) can be specified as `bit<expr>`, where `expr` is an expression of integer type to be evaluated at run-time and shall be in range `[1, 64]` bits.

 #### Signed Bit Field Types